 How is compliance in the SMS Industry monitored?

-Compliance monitoring in the SMS industry has evolved by leaps and bounds over in 2021.
+Compliance monitoring in the SMS industry has evolved by leaps and bounds over the recent years.

 In addition to all service providers and pass-throughs using spam monitoring software, registration governing bodies have been set up, such as The Campaign Registry (TCR) to provide a database of registered SMS campaigns.
 When campaigns are blocked, they are blocked by the carriers (cell phone providers) or pass throughs themselves, not by TCR.